andycranston/minidhcp/README.md

 `Administrator` access on Windows.

-If any firewalls are running they must allow DHCP traffic in and out on the network interface that `minidhcp` will bind to:
+If any firewalls are running they must allow DHCP traffic in and out on the network interface that `minidhcp` will bind to.

-This is how I make use of `minidhcp` on my Windows 10 laptop.
+This is how I make use of `minidhcp` on my Windows 10 laptop ...

 I make sure I have set a static IP address on the ethernet port on my laptop.
 I usually assign: